* Former Democratic leader of California state senate

-Democrat Gloria Romero is a state Senate Majority leader from California, representing the state’s largely Latino legislative district number 24.
-First elected to the State Assembly in 1998 and then to the Senate in a special election in March 2001, Romero has consistently embraced leftist positions on issues ranging from immigration to the Iraq war and advocated economic policies favored by unions.
+Born on July 10, 1955, Democrat Gloria Romero was a state Senate Majority leader from California, representing the state’s largely Latino legislative district number 24.
+First elected to the State Assembly in 1998 and then to the Senate in a special election in March 2001, Romero had consistently embraced leftist positions on issues ranging from immigration to the Iraq war and advocated economic policies favored by unions.

 Romero is also a longtime antiwar activist.
 In August of 2005, she took part in a Los Angeles anti-war demonstration.
 Billed under the slogan “U.S. Out of Iraq & Latin America Now,” the rally also protested the presence of military recruiters in Los Angeles-area high schools.
 Besides Romero, participants in the march included union leaders, the Chicano group MEChA, and the Marxist-Leninist International Action Center.
 In March of 2006, Romero joined several Hollywood celebrities and union officials as a speaker at a California protest against the Iraq War.
 Romero is also listed as an endorser of the Campaign for a New Foreign Policy, a project of the Peace Action Network.
 The Campaign calls for the United States to unilaterally “destroy the stockpiles” of its nuclear weapons; cease its funding of missile defense programs; and abide by the rulings of the International Criminal Court.